Mentoring needs to put 'people-first'

 At the outset of each mentorship, give mentees the opportunity to clarify their learning goals and aspirations.
 Then, make sure they have the ability to declare new needs as they arise, connect with their mentors to address these needs, and work across teams to share expertise.
 It’s all part of building a ‘people-first’ culture through mentorship.

 Don’t miss out on the full replay of our webinar on the importance of recognizing learning needs, mentoring, and onboarding.
 You can get it right here.

-Author: Tom Baragwanath, Senior Content Editor at 360Learning
+Author: Tom Baragwanath, Head of Content at 360Learning